Prequel to Fate/stay night.

 Animation:

-This is where I talk about the fight scenes in Fate/Zero because that's where you can see the animation at it's best.
-It
+This is where I talk about the fight scenes in Fate/Zero because that's where you can see the animation at

-exhumes a fluidity that can blow other anime with epic battles such as Bleach and Naruto out of the water.
-There are no
+it's best.
+It exhumes a fluidity that can blow other anime with epic battles such as Bleach and Naruto out of the

-choppy movements or flash step moments where the only thing you can see are blurry figures and not the characters
+water.
+There are no choppy movements or flash step moments where the only thing you can see are blurry figures and not

-of fight scenes.
+the most ardent of fight scenes.

 Other than that the animation especially, is where you can see all the time, the effort and money invested into the show

-as its so well done you've literally got scenes from one battle to the next containing a cinematic quality without the
+as its so well done you've literally got scenes from one battle to the next containing a cinematic quality without

-usage of crappy cg.
-It does well to give the anime a grand sense of scale, so for those who're just in it for the
+the usage of crappy cg.
+It does well to give the anime a grand sense of scale, so for those who're just in it for

-action, you will not be disappointed.
+the action, you will not be disappointed.

 Fight scenes aside, its well worth mentioning the animation on a smaller scale.
-How it's used in the little things like
+How it's used in the little things

-of Babylon to the three dimensional appeal of the Invisible air that disguises Saber's sword to the amazing amount of
+Archer's Gate of Babylon to the three dimensional appeal of the Invisible air that disguises Saber's sword to

-detail and effects on Berserker that makes him look like an entity on his own.
-Especially with Fate/Zero studio Ufotable
+the amazing amount of detail and effects on Berserker that makes him look like an entity on his own.
+Especially with

 Color Palette and Lighting:

-For those of you who haven't figured this out by now, Fate/Zero is an extremely dark and mature anime and the artwork
+For those of you who haven't figured this out by now, Fate/Zero is an extremely dark and mature anime and the

-art is great not only because its gorgeous but because it can really set the atmosphere with its appeal.
-When the mood
+standpoint, Fate/Zero's art is great not only because its gorgeous but because it can really set the atmosphere

-is light, the colors and effects can reflect that.
-For instance, the snowy white beauty of the Einzbern mansion where
+with its appeal.
+When the mood is light, the colors and effects can reflect that.
+For instance, the snowy white beauty

-Kiristugu plays with his daughter.
-But when the tone becomes dark and more intense, damn can you see it.
-From the dank
+of the Einzbern mansion where Kiristugu plays with his daughter.
+But when the tone becomes dark and more intense, damn

-greens and opaque shadows of the worm room to the horrors inside Caster's hideout.
-The characters are given just as much
+can you see it.
+From the dank greens and opaque shadows of the worm room to the horrors inside Caster's hideout.

-attention with effects and colors unique to them.
-The golden glow of Archer's armor and Berserker's smoky appearance had
+The characters are given just as much attention with effects and colors unique to them.
+The golden glow of Archer's

-my eyes glued to my laptop every time they appeared on screen.
+armor and Berserker's smoky appearance had my eyes glued to my laptop every time they appeared on screen.

 Rating: 10